AAU-SW6-JABA/CDM-Server/README.md

 This project uses the submodule at https://github.com/AAU-SW6-JABA/CDM-ProtocolBuffer

-# Initializing the project
+# Initializing the project.

-First install dependencies with yarn:
+First, install dependencies with yarn:

 ```
 yarn install